Investing in Industrial Cleantech

 7.45pm Networking drinks

 Who should attend?

-Fund managers, venture capitalists, private equity, high net worth individuals, business angels, analysts, brokers, corporate financial advisors, corporate investors, manufacturers, technology specialists, road transport planners and consultants, hydrogen and biomethane energy developers, electric vehicle charging supply chain, financiers, consultants, businesses in the energy infrastructure supply chain, energy storage companies, smart energy companies, technology providers, advisers, corporate sustainability professionals and other followers and participants in the energy, logistics and transport sectors.
+Fund managers, venture capitalists, private equity, high net worth individuals, business angels, analysts, brokers, corporate financial advisors, corporate investors, manufacturers, technology specialists, resource specialists, procurement specialists, circular economy advisers, financiers, consultants, technology providers, advisers, corporate sustainability professionals and other followers and participants in the manufacturing, industrial processes and resources sectors.

 Each delegate place costs £50 + VAT and places are strictly limited.